turbot/steampipe-plugin-salesforce/docs/tables/salesforce_order.md

 If the `naming_convention` config argument is set to `api_native`, the table and column names will match Salesforce naming conventions.

 ### Basic info (with API Native naming convention)
+Explore which orders have a specific status or type to gain insights into overall sales performance and identify potential areas for improvement.

 ```sql
 select